President's House (Philadelphia): President's House Memorial

 Completed in 2010, the memorial, President's House: Freedom and Slavery in the Making of a New Nation, is an open-air pavilion that shows the outline of the original buildings and allows visitors to view the remaining foundations.
 Some artifacts are displayed within the pavilion.
-Signage and video exhibits portray the history of the structure, as well as the roles of Washington's slaves in his household and slaves in American society.
+Signage and video exhibits portrayed the history of the structure, as well as the roles of Washington's slaves in his household and slaves in American society, until the federal government removed the exhibits in 2026.
+CBS described it as the only federal historic site to commemorate the history of slavery in the United States.
 The memorial was a joint project of the City of Philadelphia and the National Park Service.

 Memorial at the site of the former President's House.

 President's House Memorial, looking north.